-- 1. A short riding coat, with tie, choker or stock tie, breeches or jodhpurs, boots or jodhpur boots.
-Half chaps, gaiters and/or leggings are allowed.
+- 1. A short riding jacket or cutaway coat with short tails, a shirt with tie, choker, stock tie, or integrated stand-up collar, white, light or dark colored breeches or jodhpurs, tall boots or paddock/jodhpur boots with half chaps in a matching color.
 Youth may wear paddock boots with garters instead of half chaps.
 Gloves of conservative color are recommended.
-Very bright or neon colors are not appropriate.
-If in question refer to USDF guidelines. - 2.
+Jackets may have a subtle pin striping, checks or tweeds, a collar of a different hue, modest piping or crystal accents.
+Very bright colors are not appropriate.
+If in questions refer to USDF guidelines. - 2.
 One whip no longer than 47.2 including lash may be carried. - 3.
 All riders must wear equestrian safety helmets.
-All riders in all English, Hunter, Jumper and Dressage classes, or in other classes where exhibitor rides in those disciplines, rider must wear an equestrian safety riding helmet which meets or exceeds ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
+All riders in all English, Hunter, Jumper, and Dressage classes, or in other classes where exhibitor rides in those disciplines, rider must wear an equestrian safety riding helmet which meets or exceeds ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
 The headgear and harness must be secured and properly fitted.
-Any rider violating this rule must be immediately be prohibited from further riding until such headgear is properly in place.
+Any rider violating this rule must immediately be prohibited from further riding until such headgear is properly in place.
 Any exhibitor may wear protective headgear at any level of competition without penalty from the judge. - 4.
 Any Youth exhibitor anywhere on the show grounds while riding a horse is required to wear an equestrian safety helmet that is ATSM/SEI approved. - 5.
 Spurs are allowed.
 If used spurs must be made of metal.
 Only English-style spurs are permitted.
 The shank must be either curved or straight pointing directly back from the center of the spur when on the rider's boot.
 If the shank is curved, the spurs must be worn only with the shank directed downwards.
 However, swan necked spurs are allowed.
 The inside arm of the spur must be smooth and one or both arms may have rubber covers.
 If rowels are used, they must be blunt/smooth and free to rotate.
 The maximum length for spurs used is 2 inches including rowels. - 6.
 In extreme heat and/or humidity in all classes Competition management can allow competitors to show without jackets.
 However, competitors must wear a solid white or very pale colored long or short sleeved shirt, without neckwear.
 T-shirts are not permitted. - 7.
 Competitors will be allowed to wear a hat cover and a transparent or conservative color raincoat in inclement weather. - 8.
 Attire may not display a farm or owner's name, horse's name or farm or ranch logo. - 9.
 Jewelry should be kept to a minimum. - 10.
 No T-shirts, shorts, skirts, strapless tops or canvas/cloth/opened toed shoes are allowed.